appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 :::

 ::: error
-If I'm commiting the crime of using a Microsoft product and allowing it to establish yet another monopoly, I might as well take away the thing that lets me engage in intellectual dishonesty.
+If I'm committing the crime of using a Microsoft product and allowing it to establish yet another monopoly, I might as well take away the thing that lets me engage in intellectual dishonesty.
 :::

 ## Acme